spham395/05-Python-Programming/02_Data_Types/01_variables.md

 ## EVERYTHING IN PYTHON IS AN OBJECT!

-This is the single, most important thing I can teach you.
-The sooner you have an understanding of Python Objects, the quicker everything else falls into place.
+This is the single, most important thing taught in Python.
+The sooner you have an understanding of Python Objects, the quicker everything else falls into place. *Objects* are pieces of code that are designed to be interchangaeble and thus reused, but more on this later.

 **Data types are dynamic based on the variable stored.
 To check type, use:**